marcinczerny/ClassicInsights/.ai/architecture/ui-plan.md

 3.  **Knowledge Exploration**:
     - From the **Main Dashboard**, the user views the integrated `GraphPanel` alongside their notes list.
     - The graph is initially centered on the most recent note.
 For a more focused experience, the user can expand the panel into a full-screen "explorer mode".
-    - The user clicks on an entity node (e.g., "Plato").
-The graph re-centers, fetching and displaying connections up to two levels deep via a call to the `/api/graph` endpoint.
+    - The user clicks on an entity node (e.g., "Plato"), which selects it and shows a "Set as Center" button.
+After clicking the button, the graph re-centers, fetching and displaying connections up to two levels deep via a call to the `/api/graph` endpoint.
     - The user activates "Connect Mode", clicks two entity nodes, and defines the relationship between them in a modal (e.g., Socrates `is_student_of` Plato).

 ## 4. Layout and Navigation Structure